ecliptik/ecliptik.github.io/_posts/2024-01-23-DNS-Guardrails-with-dnscrypt-proxy.md

 search tailnet-3831.ts.net
 ```

-Tailscale will try and revert this however, so to keep the settings permanent set `/etc/resolv.conf` to immutable with `chattr +i /etc/resolv.conf`.
+Tailscale will keep trying to revert this, so to keep the settings permanent, `/etc/resolv.conf` is set to immutable with `chattr +i /etc/resolv.conf`.

-Test that DNS is working by looking for more "adult" content on youtube and it should give a message similar to "your Google workspace administrator has restricted some content".
+To test DNS is working, looking for more "adult" content on youtube will give a message similar to "your Google workspace administrator has restricted some content".

-Verify this in the container logs by doing a `dig m.youtube.com  @100.76.233.91` (where the IP is your Tailscale container IP) and check the logs for messages similar to `127.0.0.1       m.youtube.com   A       CLOAK   0ms     -`.
+Verify in container logs with `dig m.youtube.com  @100.76.233.91` (where the IP is your Tailscale container IP) and check the logs for messages similar to `127.0.0.1       m.youtube.com   A       CLOAK   0ms     -`.